Cantemo/Community/jobsteps/README.md

    has the state CLOSED.
 This is useful if the file being ingested is still being recorded to and is of a format not supported by the growing file ingest.

+* autoimport-wait-hash.xml

+   This script delays completion of an auto import job until Vidispine has calculated the hash of the source file.
+This can be used for example if you have some external automation which is triggered on job completion, but which requires the hash to be available.